mariosulee/Sportiva-FE-CodingTask/README.md

 You can try my application online using Netlify at https://sportiva-mariosule.netlify.app/ .
 Netlify is a cloud platform that automatically builds and hosts web applications from your project's code repository.
 It provides a fast and global deployment of applications.

-You can also run it locally by downloading the .zip project, and extract its content.
+You can also run it locally by downloading the .zip project, and extracting its content.
 Then you should open the main project folder in a development environment such as Visual Studio Code.
 Install dependencies by running 'npm install' on a terminal, and then start the development server with 'npm run dev'.
 It will show the local URL that you can copy paste into a browser to run the app.

 All the code of the project is allocated on my GitHub: https://github.com/mariosulee/Sportiva-FE-CodingTask.git